cysouw/graphicalgrammar/text/german.md

 :::

 ::: {.im #lyon1889_101}
 *Satzanalyse* of the example sentence in [@last] from the A-variant [@lyon1889: 101].
 Exactly the same analysis, but with roman numerals, is found in the D~1~-variant [@lyon1911: 88].
-In total Lyon distinguishes 10 different functions, which were all indicated by a totally non-transparent alphanumeric code.
+In total Lyon distinguishes 10 different syntactic functions, which are all indicated by a totally non-transparent alphanumeric code.
 :::

 ::: {.im #lyon1920_87}
 *Schriftliche Satzzerlegung* of the sentence in [@last] from the D~2~-version [@lyon1920: 87].
 The abbreviations are replaced with slightly more mnemonic letter-sequences.
-The new abbreviations are introduced already starting on page four of the book, so it is considered a rather basic aspect of linguistic analysis by the authors.
+The new abbreviations are introduced already starting on page four of the book, so it is considered to be a fundamental aspect of linguistic analysis by the authors.
 Different from Lyon's original approach, these abbreviations are a mix of word classes and syntactic functions.
-The capitals indicate the function, the lower-case letters the word class, e.g. *s.O.=substantivisches Objekt*, *part.A.=partizipiales Attribut*, etc.
+The capitals indicate the syntactic function, the lower-case letters the word class, e.g. *s.O.=substantivisches Objekt*, *part.A.=partizipiales Attribut*, etc.
 :::

 ::: {.im #lyon1902_32}